beego/beego-doc/docs/en-US/developing/web/view/func.md

 # Template Functions

-Beego supports custom template functions but it must be set as below before `web.Run()`:
+Beego supports custom template functions, but it must be set as below before `web.Run()`:
 ```
 	func hello(in string)(out string){
 		out = in + "world"